shelleyolivia/learn-tutorials/celo/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp.md

     const dappName = 'celodapp';
     const callback = Linking.makeUrl('two');

-    //T his is from the Celo DappKit library, it fires up the wallet and gets the neccessary information requestAccountAddress({
+    // This is from the Celo DappKit library, it fires up the wallet and gets the neccessary information requestAccountAddress({
       requestId,
       dappName,